ckeditor/ckeditor5/docs/builds/guides/migrate.md

 	</tbody>
 </table>

 If you are missing any particular features or settings, feel free to {@link builds/guides/support/reporting-issues#reporting-issues-2 report an issue}.
+Search the [issues section in the repository](https://github.com/ckeditor/ckeditor5/issues) first as the feature you are after may have already been reported &mdash; you can support it by upvoting 👍.
 Please be as precise as possible, explaining the exact use case, the context where the editor is used, and the expected behavior.